coar-repositories/coar-vocabularies-website-processor/README.md

 # COAR Vocabularies-website Processor
 Tool for generating the COAR Vocabularies documentation from SKOS files, exported from the COAR Vocabularies Management system (iQVoc).

 This tool generates sources designed to work with Hugo.
-However, they could probably be quite easilty ported to any static site generator that uses Markdown with YAML metadata front-matter.
+However, they could probably be quite easily ported to any static site generator that uses Markdown with YAML metadata front-matter.